 What information will the In-Patient Unit capture and how will it be used?

 We shall ask you for information about yourself to help us to best plan your care, treatment and support.
 Everyone working for us (staff and volunteers) has a responsibility to keep information confidential.
 All information is treated in the strictest confidence, on a need to know basis only, and the greatest care is taken to protect your personal details.
 We will ask your permission to access your records and to share information with appropriate other health professionals.

 The In-Patient Unit has an open visiting policy.
 However, at this time we request a minimum of 2 key visitors chosen by the patient.
 This is on an individual basis and assessed daily.
 If you are unsure, please ask a member of staff.

 We can accommodate visitors if they wish to stay overnight, either in the dedicated family room or in the room with their loved one.

 Children are welcome to visit.
 We have a range of toys and DVDs for children to use whilst visiting.
 There are also baby changing facilities in the toilet by the Orangery Café.

 Parking is available at the hospice and is free.

 Can I Buy Meals when Visiting at the Hospice?

-There are facilities available for families to make themselves hot and cold drinks in the In-Patient Unit kitchen.
-Currently our Orangery cafe is closed – but normally meals can be purchased from here.
+There are facilities available for families to make themselves hot and cold drinks in the family kitchen on the In-Patient Unit.
+Meals can be purchased from our Orangery cafe.